MSc Statistics (Biostatistics)

 This one-year full-time programme provides outstanding training both in theoretical and applied statistics with a focus on Biostatistics.
 The modules will focus on the statistical methods that are widely used for the analysis and interpretation of medical data.
 In addition, the students will be introduced to the concepts of statistical genetics and on the statistical methods widely used for analysing the large and complex datasets that can be found in these fields.
 This course will equip students with a range of transferable skills, including programming, problem-solving, critical thinking, scientific writing, project work and presentation, to enable them to take on prominent roles in a wide array of employment and research sectors.

-Compulsory modules are offered in the Autumn and Spring terms:
+Core modules are offered in the Autumn and Spring terms:

 Autumn term core modules

-Autumn term - compulsory courses
+Autumn term - core courses

 Applied Statistics (7.5 ECTS)